Greek Yogurt on Keto: Is It Keto-Friendly At All?

 • Net carbs: 33.8 grams

-The excessive amounts of sugar in fruit yogurt will undoubtedly throw you out of ketosis.
+The excessive sugar in fruit yogurt will undoubtedly throw you out of ketosis.
 But what are the results when Greek yogurt is the base?

 Unlike other types of yogurt, Greek yogurt usually has a higher protein content.
-The reason for this is that the milk is filtered before it is cultured.
+This is because the milk is filtered before it is cultured.

 The protein content can be significantly lower in other varieties because yogurt is often diluted with cheap, less healthy fillers.

-Both protein and fat content in Greek yogurt come entirely from milk, which is why we can also refer to it as milk fat or butterfat.
+Both protein and fat content in Greek yogurt come entirely from milk, so we can also refer to it as milk fat or butterfat.

 Especially when made from grass-fed milk, butter is a healthy fat that fits ideally into a ketogenic diet.